Folklore in Hawaii: Carrying pork over the Nuʻuanu Pali

 This legend has its roots in ancient Hawaiian mythology.
 According to legend, the Hawaiian volcano goddess Pele and the demigod Kamapua‘a (a half-man-half-pig) had a turbulent relationship, and the two agreed not to visit each other.
-If one takes pork over the Pali, the legend goes, one is symbolically taking a piece of Kamapua‘a from one side to the other, and it is said that Pele would stop that from happening.
+If one takes pork over the Pali, the legend goes, one is symbolically taking a piece of Kamapua‘a from one side to the other, and Pele will stop that from happening.

-Alternately, the legend is attributed to a magic dog, which was killed and cooked and put in an 'umeke to be carried over the pali and given as a gift to the mother/wife of the perpetrator.
+Alternately, the legend is attributed to a magic dog, which was killed and cooked and put in an 'umeke to be carried over the pali and given as a gift to the mother or wife of the perpetrator.
 Women did not eat pork in ancient Hawaii, but were allowed to eat dog.
 The dog's owner followed and called to the dog, which came alive, answered from within the 'umeke, causing the carrier to drop his pole and flee.
-The dog then returns to its master.
+The dog then returned to its master.
 A dog as food was offensive to the American missionaries, and under their influence, the dog meat in the story became pork.
-The Pele/Kamapua'a stories were adapted to make the story fit, the old lady in the white holoku is also Pele, but that too was corrupted from other tales.
+The Pele/Kamapua'a story was adapted to make the story fit: the old lady in the white holoku is also Pele, but this appears to be a corruption from other tales.